kuanrcl/mysql-mds-replication/Lab4/README.md

 ![](images/Lab4-18.png)

-### **Step 4.19:**
+### **Step 4.18:**
-- Once Once successfully connected to the instance where the MySQL Router is installed, we need to change the MySQL router configuration to point to the _**Replication Source**_, using the _**Replication Source Public IP Address**_.
-In a normal scenario, you should mofify the MySQL router configuration file, located under _**/etc/mysqlrouter/mysqlrouter.conf**_
+- Once successfully connected to the instance where the MySQL Router is installed, we need to change the MySQL router configuration to point to the _**Replication Source**_, using the _**MySQL Replication Source Public IP Address**_.
+In a normal scenario, you should modify the MySQL router configuration file, located under _**/etc/mysqlrouter/mysqlrouter.conf**_

-- To speed things up, the MySQL Router installed on this instance has been pre-configured, and you need just to update the place holder already present in the configuration for the _**Replication Source Public IP Address**_, running the following command:
+- To speed things up, the MySQL Router installed on this instance has been pre-configured, and you need just to update the place holder already present in the configuration for the _**MySQL Replication Source Public IP Address**_, running the following command:
 ```
-sudo sed -i s/SOURCE_PUBLIC_IP/put-here-source-public-ip/g /etc/mysqlrouter/mysqlrouter.conf
+sudo sed -i s/SOURCE_PUBLIC_IP/<put-here-source-public-ip>/g /etc/mysqlrouter/mysqlrouter.conf
 ```
+_**PLEASE NOTE**_: After you modify the command above inserting the _**MySQL Replication Source Public IP Address**_, your command will look as per following example:
+_**sudo sed -i s/SOURCE_PUBLIC_IP/140.238.220.163/g /etc/mysqlrouter/mysqlrouter.conf**_

-- Afterwards, check the content of the configuration file to verify that the variable _**destinations**_ is equal to the _**Public IP Address of the Replication Source**_.
+- Once done, check the content of the configuration file to verify that the variable _**destinations**_ is equal to the _**Public IP Address of the Replication Source**_.
 To do it, execute:
 ```
 cat /etc/mysqlrouter/mysqlrouter.conf